sta-szek/pojo-tester/src/book/writing-tests/README.md

     assertPojoMethodsForAll(classUnderTest, classUnderTest, classUnderTest, classUnderTest).areWellImplemented();
 }
 ```
-Method `assertPojoMethodsForAll` works in a little bit other way than `assertPojoMethodsFor`.
+Method `assertPojoMethodsForAll` works a little bit differently than `assertPojoMethodsFor`.
 This method test all classes.
-If it encounters field of type from given classes it will create instance of that class and change it's value recursively.
+If it encounters field of type from given classes, it will create an instance of that class and change its value recursively.

-E.g. You are testing two classes `A` and `B`.
+Imagine you are testing two classes, `A` and `B`.
 Class `A` has a field of type `B`.
-When you pass those classes to tests, `POJO-TESTER` will create instance of `B` class, change it's value generating different objects and finally, will set all those objects into class `A`.
+When you pass those classes to the `POJO-TESTER`, it will create instance of `B` class, change its value generating different objects, and finally will set all those objects into class `A`.